nzw0301/word2vec4j/README.md

-# Java implementation of SkipGram with NegativeSampling
+# Java implementation of SkipGram/CBoW with NegativeSampling